 - 2.11.1.
 Emergency lighting levels have been established for the egress when normal AC power supply has failed. - 2.11.2.
-All station public areas and non-public areas shall be provided with minimum average levels of not less than 10 lux as per the Ontario Building Code. - 2.11.3.
-All station stairways and stair landings shall be provided with minimum average level of 50 lux. - 2.11.4.
-Exit lights shall be supplied with emergency power system.
+All station public areas and non-public areas shall be provided with uniform minimum average levels of not less than 10 LUX as per the Ontario Building Code. - 2.11.3.
+All station stairways and stair landings shall be provided with minimum average level of 50 LUX. - 2.11.4.
+Exit lights shall be supplied with and connected to the emergency power system.